intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

 2022.
 Position papers were to be submitted by end of October, a deadline which was later extended by one week.

-The meeting itself was organized as an on-line meeting, complemented by email discussions and the position papers submitted by the participants.
+The meeting itself was organized as an on-line meeting, with four half-day long sessions complemented by email discussions and the position papers submitted by the participants.